Last updated: Nov 8th, 2022

 The funnel has changed.

-Now, just to be clear — this does not mean sales reps should start cold-calling the leads at the top of the funnel.
+Now, just to be clear — this does not mean sales reps should start cold-calling the leads at the top of the marketing funnel.
 Rather, it means that they are aware of what goes on in the entire funnel and are able to use it to their benefit.

 Marketers can no longer consider it a “job done” when they have moved a lead to the consideration or intent stage.
 Instead, they create collateral that supports the entire lifecycle and learn which marketing channels, emails, and collateral work best to drive revenue.